twcc/man-vip/doc-en/docs/faq/ai/oneai.md

 # TWCC FAQs | OneAI

-## 訂閱收費
+## Subscription Fee

 <details>

 <summary> Q1.
 What are the fees associated with using OneAI and how are they charged?</summary>

-Use of the OneAI service will incur subscription fees, as well as costs associated with using tagging tools, hosting notebooks, training models, performing inference, data storage, and data processing resources.請參閱 OneAI 定價頁了解詳細資訊：
+Use of the OneAI service will incur subscription fees, as well as costs associated with using tagging tools, hosting notebooks, training models, performing inference, data storage, and data processing resources.
+Please refer to OneAI Subscription Fee for  more information:

 <a href="https://man.twcc.ai/@twsdocs/pricing-zh#%E4%BA%BA%E5%B7%A5%E6%99%BA%E6%85%A7%EF%BC%9AOneAI"><font style={{'background-color':'#008ad8', 'border-radius': '30px', 'padding': '0.3em', 'font-size': '16px'}}><font style={{'color':'white'}}> <b>&nbsp;Enterprise&nbsp;</b></font></font></a> <a href="https://man.twcc.ai/@twccdocs/SJWlN3YDr#%E4%BA%BA%E5%B7%A5%E6%99%BA%E6%85%A7"><font style={{'background-color':'#FF0000', 'border-radius': '30px', 'padding': '0.3em', 'font-size': '16px'}}><font style={{'color':'white'}}> <b>&nbsp;Academic&nbsp;</b></font></font></a>